EmmaLawlor/Quizzy-Rascal/README.md

 - The file for the quiz page returned the following

 ![image](https://user-images.githubusercontent.com/84344402/130523014-e1ab75a5-ea8f-44d6-a56d-a0d0633b927a.png)
+    - The first issue regarding displayUserResult is due to the file structure of the site.
+This function is defined in annother file and used here, which is not take into account by JSHint.
+    - Of the 5 unused variables detected, 3 were deleted from the file (quizBox, answerBtn and result) as they were not used in the project.
+    - The variables checkAnswer and musicControl flagged as undefined as these are called from the html page using onclick fucntion.

 - The JavaScript file for the Result page returned no errors or warnings
 ![image](https://user-images.githubusercontent.com/84344402/130523108-2eef7482-ea0f-4586-810e-a1f41bbed627.png)